camilotejeiro/kicad_cat_library/rules.md

 _First and Foremost:_
 [Regarding KiCad Library Management – No Complaints](https://camilotejeiro.github.io/2016/04/22/regarding-kicad-library-management-no-complaints.html).

-_This document is largely based on [KiCad Library Conventions](https://github.com/KiCad/kicad-library/wiki/Kicad-Library-Convention)._
+_This document was largely based on [KiCad Library Conventions](https://github.com/KiCad/kicad-library/wiki/Kicad-Library-Convention)._

 However, there are some minor differences for compliance with industry standards (e.g. IEEE, IPC ...etc) and based on my design experience (completely personal